 Mr. Francis Giles B. Puno is the Chief Finance Officer and Treasurer of FPHC.
-Before joining FPHC, he worked with the Chase Manhattan Bank as Vice President for Global Power and Environment Group.
+He is currently the President and Chief Operating Officer (COO) of First Gen. He is also a director of FPHC, First Gen and EDC.
+Before joining FPHC, he worked with The Chase Manhattan Bank as Vice President for Global Power and Environment Group.